nolan-h-hamilton/Consenrich/docs/source/examples.rst

 We measure overlap between the Consenrich-detected regions and previously-identified candidate regulatory elements (`ENCODE4 GRCh38 cCREs <https://screen.wenglab.org/downloads>`_).

-Note that the ENCODE cCREs are not specific to our lymphoblastoid input dataset (`atac20`) and a perfect concordance is not expected.
+Note that the ENCODE cCREs are not specific to our lymphoblastoid input dataset (`atac20`) and strict concordance is not expected.

 * We first count: